Encapsulate Field refactoring

 Create a new property to expose or replace the field

 Place the caret at the declaration or a usage of a field in the editor, or select it in the Structure window.

 JetBrains Rider suggests a name for the property based on the field name and the naming style for properties.
 Modify the name if necessary.

-By default, JetBrains Rider replaces all (local and external) usages of the field with the property.
-If you are creating a normal property, you can clear the Do not update local usages checkbox to leave references to the field in the current type.
+Select Do not update local usages to leave references to the field in the current type.

-If you are creating a normal property, you can tick the Make field private checkbox to disallow direct access to the field.
+If the filed was not private, select Make field private to disallow direct access to the field outside the current type.

 To apply the refactoring, click Next.